Andrew2011-00/Python-Learning/learning-journal/week-01-learning-log.md

 ---

 🎯 Next Week’s Goals
-- Continue the Hyperskill Python for Beginners track
+- Continue the Hyperskill Python Core course
 - Create new `.py` files for each new concept
 - Build a small Python guessing game as a mini project